biodiverse/spAbundance/README.md

 ## Installation

-`spAbundance` is in the initial stages of active development.
-The functionality currently implemented is not yet stable, and should be used with caution.
+`spAbundance` is in active development.
+The functionality currently implemented is not yet fully tested, and should be used with caution.
 To download the development version of the package, you can use `devtools` as follows:

 ``` r
 devtools::install_github("doserjef/spAbundance")